traceloop/openllmetry/README.md

 Traceloop.init(app_name="your_app_name")
 ```

 Next, you need to decide where to export the traces to.
-You can choose between the following providers:
+You can choose between:
 - [x] [Traceloop](#traceloop)
 - [x] [Datadog](#datadog)
 - [x] [Honeycomb](#honeycomb)